Skip to content

 Cash vs credit cards in Trinidad and Tobago

-While larger hotels, resorts, and upscale restaurants do accept credit cards, many places still prefer or only accept cash.
+While larger hotels and restaurants accept cards, many places don’t.

 How to minimise ATM fees in Trinidad and Tobago